shoelace-style/shoelace/docs/getting-started/overview.md

 A forward-thinking library of web components. 🥾

 - 🧩 Works with any framework
-- 🚚 Works with CDNs
+- 🚛 Works with CDNs
 - 🎨 Fully customizable with CSS
 - 😸 Open source

+Designed in New Hampshire by [Cory LaViska](https://twitter.com/claviska).

 ## Quick Start